Political Science Doctor of Philosophy Degree Program

 Attainment of the degree of Doctor of Philosophy in political science requires a minimum of three years of

-graduate study beyond the bachelor's degree and the satisfactory completion of University at Albany residence requirements.
+graduate study beyond the bachelor's degree and the successful completion of a dissertation based on original research, accepted by the student's committee, and confirming to University at Albany guidelines.
 In addition to required course work, as set out below, a doctoral candidate must

-demonstrate competence in a major field and a second field, and in one of the two research tool options.
+demonstrate competence in a major field and a second field, and in one of two research tools options.